khrj/object-store/README.md

 Creates or updates the specified object.
 The request body should contain the contents of the object.
 If the object already exists, it will be overwritten.

+### `PATCH /object/:bucket/:object`

+Creates a shareable link for an object.

+## `GET /shared/:id`

+Downloads the file associated with the specified shareable link.

 ## Error Codes